 This course explores the anatomy of the skin, pathologies of the skin and the pharmacology of dermatologic drugs.
-Clinical manifestations of skin disorders of various ages are presented in lecture format or TBL categorized by classification of lesions.
+Clinical manifestations of skin disorders of various ages are presented in lecture format categorized by classification of lesions and/or diseases.
 Treatment explanations, including OMM, are incorporated in the course lectures.